davidmam/2013-12-16-dundee/Python/python_files.md

-# Data handling in Python
+# File Handling in Python

 First, lets start python.
 We will do everything using ipython, which provides a nice interactive python shell.
 We start ipython using the command